Der-Zauberer/ServerSystemPlugin/README.md

 You can use the colors codes listed in the [Minecraft Wiki](https://minecraft.gamepedia.com/Formatting_codes#Color_codes "Color Codes").

 ### Disable commands and default permissions
 You can disable permissions simply by adding the permission to the list.
 For example, you can disable minecraft's default commands by adding it's permission.
-Permissions can't be shortet by using a `*`!
+Permissions can't be shorted by using a `*`!

 ```json
 disabled_permissions: